 HONORING OUR WEAVERS

 The Adopt-A-Native-Elder Program is proud to have been able to sponsor a rug show in Park City since 1990.
-We dedicate our 25th annual show to our wonderful weavers, a number of whom have been coming to Park City every year since the inception of the event.
+We dedicate our 25th annual show, Honoring Our Weavers, to our wonderful weavers, a number of whom have been coming to Park City every year since the inception of the event.
 The group photo at the top of the page shows the multiple generations of weavers that attended the show in 2013 and will be returning this year.

 In recent years, Linda has provided the weavers with a special theme for each show which they can weave into their rugs.
 This year they were asked to weave a self-portrait of themselves at the loom.
 The borders at the top and bottom of this section show a portion of these self portraits that have been submitted.
 In addition the weavers were invited to create a full-sized version of the rug they depict themselves working on in the their self-portrait.